DanisAlfonso/NeoNotes/README.md

 - **Device-Specific Optimization**: Features specialized views for iPads and iPhones, guaranteeing an optimized layout and functionality for each device.

 ## Vision and Goals
 NeoNotes is being crafted as a learning tool.
-It's designed to blend the simplicity and effectiveness of flashcards with the depth and flexibility of digital note-taking.
-Upon its release, NeoNotes aims to set a new standard for digital learning tools, offering a comprehensive, efficient, and enjoyable platform for managing study materials across Apple's ecosystem.
+It's designed to blend the simplicity and effectiveness of flashcards with the flexibility of digital note-taking.
+Upon its release, NeoNotes is going to offer a comprehensive, efficient, and enjoyable platform for managing study materials across Apple's ecosystem.